zenoss/twill/README.txt

 Licensing
 ~~~~~~~~~

-twill is licensed under the `GNU LGPL`_, although I am amenable to
+twill 0.7 is licensed under the `GNU LGPL`_, although I am amenable to
 changing to an MIT-like license in the future.
 All code currently
 contained in twill is Copyright (C) 2005, C. Titus Brown
 <titus@caltech.edu>.

-In plain English: I own the code, but you're welcome to use it as-is,
+In plain English: I own the code, but you're welcome to use it and
-as well as use it/subsume it into other projects.
-Either way you are
+even subsume it into other projects.
+Either way you are currently
-currently obligated to make your changes to twill publicly available,
+obligated to make any changes to twill publicly available, in source
-in source code form, assuming that you are distributing those changes
+code form, if and only if you are distributing those changes in some
-in any *other* form (e.g. as part of another package).
-You do *not*
+*other* form (e.g. as part of another package).
+You do *not* need to
-need to provide the source to packages that use twill, and you are
+provide the source to packages that use twill, and you are not
-not obligated to publish your own private changes, or scripts, or
+obligated to publish your own private changes to twill, or twill scripts,
-extensions, or...
+or twill extensions.

 pyparsing_ and mechanize_ are both included with twill, but are under
 their own licenses.
 (Both are currently more lenient than the LGPL,